Male student in class

 Local Excellence, Global Reach

-The Department of History, Philosophy, Political Science, and Economics offers six academic programs with internship options: History, Political Science, Law, International Studies, Economics, and Philosophy.
+The Department of History, Philosophy, Political Science, and Economics offers five academic programs with internship options: History, Political Science, Law, International Studies, and Economics.
 It also provides a path to the 3+3 Law program.
 Our graduates enjoy a wide variety of career opportunities in government, law, education, nonprofits, and the private sector.

 The History major advances students' broad knowledge of U.S. and world history.
 Our majors and minors refine their analytical, communication, and research skills in the stimulating study of diverse communities, cultures, and societies on all continents, from the ancient world to today.